mikkeljae/LEO2/cross_compile/kernel_module.md

 modinfo simple.ko
 ```

-You should now be ready to develop your on device drivers for the Zynq 7000 Series Platform.
+You should now be ready to develop your own device drivers for the Zynq 7000 Series Platform.
 Have fun :)

 ***